-- Q Can I identify specific standard or reporting category areas to be assessed rather than have the CDT assess all areas? - A Yes, diagnostic categories can be assessed individually rather than all at once.
-Teachers have flexibility to assess their students on concepts being taught in the classroom by choosing to mix the full and diagnostic category CDTs to create an assessment plan that matches student needs. - Q Should grade 8 students enrolled in an Algebra I or Biology course take the Algebra I and Biology CDTs or the Mathematics and Science CDTs? - A If you are seeking information about students' strengths and areas of need in the course- specific content, you will want to administer the CDT that aligns to the course in which they are currently enrolled (e.g., Algebra I, Biology).
+- Q If you are administering multiple assessments to the same student, will the student get the same questions? - A It is possible for a student to see the same question across multiple administrations.
+However, it is unlikely due to the size of the item pool the CAT engine uses to populate the student's test. - Q Can I identify specific standard or reporting category areas to be assessed rather than have the CDT assess all areas? - A Currently, all reporting categories are assessed at one time.
+The teacher is not able to choose one category to assess.
+However, the Pennsylvania Department of Education is examining the feasibility of this recommendation. - Q Should grade 8 students enrolled in an Algebra I or Biology course take the Algebra I and Biology CDTs or the Mathematics and Science CDTs? - A If you are seeking information about students' strengths and areas of need in the course- specific content, you will want to administer the CDT that aligns to the course in which they are currently enrolled (e.g., Algebra I, Biology).
 However, if you are interested in the mathematics or science skills related to general mathematics or science diagnostic categories such as those aligned to the PSSA, you may administer the Mathematics or Science CDTs as well. - Q If a student takes the end of the year 7th grade CDT, how will the content differ from a beginning of the year 8th grade assessment? - A The CDT is a computer adaptive test (CAT).
 Student receive questions based on how well they are doing on the current CDT, or, if available, how well they did in a previous administration.
 In the example, the 8th grader will begin the CDT at approximately the same level, and with similar content as where the student left off at the end of the 7th grade CDT.
 If the student did not take the CDT in 7th grade, the student will be given questions at the average 8th grade level until the computer has a chance to adjust up or down.
 If the student's learning has progressed, he or she will receive more challenging content.
 If the student digresses or is struggling to answer questions correctly, the student will receive questions measuring Eligible Content at a lower grade level than what he or she received previously.